 Step 1: Insert the nut

 - Insert a brass nut into the x actuator through the hole in the front of the main body.

-- Look through the hole you should see the side of the nut.
-If it is tilted you can tap the microscope until it sits flat.
+- Looking through the hole you should see the side of the nut.
+If it is tilted so you can see the top can tap the microscope until it sits flat.

 Step 2: Attach the gear

 - Line up two washers so that the slightly curved sides are facing each other.

 - Push it through one of the large gears and then the two washers.

 - Push the screw through the hole at the top of the x actuator until it reaches the nut